fontle/obsidianOLD/Economics/Hist 1/American Industrialisation.md

 ### Mineral Production in America
 ---
-Between 1870 and 1914 America went from a small irrelavent producer to the largest producer of Coal, Copper, Irone Ore, Lead, Petrol, Silver, Sulphur, and Zinc [^1]
+Between 1870 and 1914 America went from a small irrelevant producer to the largest producer of Coal, Copper, Irone Ore, Lead, Petrol, Silver, Sulphur, and Zinc [^1]
 Transport innovations were usually a result of natural endowments of certain minerals and resources: Britain was endowed with coal which enabled the railway, America was endowed with petrol which allowed the Automobile.

 As a result, the American economy was reliant on the idea that energy was cheap and that resources were widely available.
-[^1]: *Wright (2015, 6.1)*

-### 20th century
+### 20th Century
 ---
 Unlike Europe, America was able to develop without major influence from destructive political factors such as the two world wars which enabled America to become the leader in world economically.

+[^1]: *Wright (2015, 6.1)*